-Out-of-School Suspension
+Out-of-School Suspension (See District of Innovation Plan)

 Misconduct

 Students may be suspended for behavior listed in the Code of Conduct as a general conduct violation, DAEP offense, or expellable offense.

 The district shall not use out-of-school suspension for students in grade 2 or below unless the conduct meets the requirements established in law.